[ Printer Friendly Version ] [ Report Abuse ]

 I subconsciously take a step back and find my back pressed against the shed.
 I don’t know when exactly I ended up with my back to the shed, but it doesn’t matter as Wood takes another step towards me, his body pinning mine against the wall.
 I draw in a sharp breath, stunned and angered at his close proximity.
 He seems totally unfazed, his eyes glittering with his usual arrogant captaining air.

 “It would also be wise not to start one of your petty arguments during tryouts because that would be setting a bad example,” Wood says, hands coming to rest on either side of my body, boxing me and preventing any escape I could potentially make, if my body was cooperating with me.

 He opens his mouth to say something more, but instead of his voice, I hear a different voice say, “So this is hatred behind the scenes?”

-“Don’t question my authority again either,” He whispers threateningly, before turning and stalking towards the castle.
+“Don’t question my authority again either,” He threatens lowly, before turning and stalking towards the castle.

 I continue to stand with my back against the shed as I watch him go.
-I release a long as soon as he makes it out of sight from the side of the broom shed.
+I release a huge sigh of relief as he moves out of sight from the side of the broom shed.
 My heart is still thundering loudly in my ears and I can’t help but swipe at the hair that’s fallen in my face.
 A moment later, I’m acutely aware that I’m being watched before remember the words that broke Wood out of his trance.

 So this is hatred behind the scenes.